 This I noticed happened most often in nature.
-When walking outdoors amongst the woodlands and hills, a kind of bubbly sweet sensation would burble in my tummy and rise to my chest.
+Walking outdoors amongst the woodlands and hills, my body would respond, breathing would slow and deepen, my spirits would lift, and a kind of bubbly sweet sensation would burble in my tummy and rise to my chest.
 This tingly suffused feeling I realized — was happiness!

 I decided to cultivate this ‘good energy’ like prana or qi, and began to breathe mindfully fanning the flame.
 Then like Alice I would feel myself grow taller and lighter, my senses sharpening.
 I saw the tiny puddles of sun illuminating the incandescent ferns on the forest floor, the tumbling whirling activity of insects and bees, I could hear in sharp relief the songs of the birds, and the sounds of the wind as it rippled through leaves.
 And all this beauty filled me further, leading at moments to a kind of ecstasy.

 Yoga’s gift was to bring me to this place.
 Learning to “see” with the eyes of my body, awakened my senses — I began to feel once again.
 And what I felt in nature was love, a deep reverence for the life that shone in every drop of dew, every blade of grass, and every creature.
 This was a revelatory experience.
 An epiphany of a spiritual truth that rung true to my bones.

-The holiness of nature was a vital spiritual truth for our ancestors – but Descarte’s division of spirit from matter spelled the final death knell of the old religions.
+The holiness of nature was a vital spiritual truth for our ancestors – but Descartes’s division of spirit from matter spelled the final death knell of the old religions.
 The earth, trees, waters and animals were no longer living embodiments of the divine, but mechanistic processes empty of soul.
 And it is thus that nature became separate from us, existing outside our house walls and city streets, a resource to be used for the extraction of minerals, the building of houses and cities, capital and wealth.

-Today the desecration of old growth forests, the appropriation of indigenous lands and national parks for industry, the chemical poisoning of our fields and the genetic manipulation of foods, the death of bees and extinction of species continue unabated.
+Today we live in artificial environments shielded from the weather, the seasons, the cycles of the moon, the rise and fall of tides.
+Cut off from our bodies experience of nature, the desecration of old growth forests, the appropriation of indigenous lands and national parks for industry, the chemical poisoning of our fields and the genetic manipulation of foods, the death of bees and extinction of species, continues unabated.

-Clearly we’ve forgotten another ancient truth – we are all one.
+Clearly we’ve lost touch with another ancient truth – we are all one.
 Whatever we do to the earth, we do to ourselves.
 I’ve spent much time pondering why so many of us – me included – can go on with our days as usual when we know the forests are falling all around us.
 Because if we truly loved nature, with all our heart and soul – would this continue to happen?